erichederstedt/TempEngineDocs/docs/Tutorials/Editor/Materials/Material Editor.md

 1. Starting from the top we find the name of the material.
 Here you can drag an existing material to edit or create a new one using the same textures.

 2. Then we have the texture slots.
-When a texture is dragged and added it will display the name and show the texture next to it.
+When a texture is dragged and added, it will display the name and show the texture next to it.

 3. At the bottom we have the create button.
 This button can be used to create the final material and store it at the desired location.
-***At the moment its not recommended to delete a material after its been created, this because if the material is used on a model in **any** scene the scene may not be able to load or crash.***
+***At the moment its not recommended to delete a material after its been created, this because if the material is used on a model in*** **any** ***scene, the scene may not be able to load or crash.***

 4. Beside the create button there's the clear button, this will clear the whole window including textures and material.